thoang21/RVRCommitmentProject/README.md

 Another catch is that your stages should be submitted as issues on this repository, and as they are completed, closed by you (or me).

 I will be syncing with this repository on my computer and pasting the code into the Sphero RVR software for testing purposes.

+Visit the wiki for this project for more information on this task.